top of page

 MATT HARRIMAN, BAGPIPES

-Matt enjoys a busy schedule as the top call piper in the Washington D.C. musicians union.
-He contracted and performed at both the Liberty and Freedom Presidential Inaugural Balls, which were broadcast live internationally on CNN, NBC, FoxNews, and other major news outlets.
-He has piped at the Canadian Embassy for the world-renowned Horatio Alger Foundation, and was heard on "Hockey Night in Canada" as he piped the eventual Stanley Cup Champion Washington Capitals into the stadium for the NHL's Stadium Series held in Annapolis, MD and even piped with "Andre Rieu and his Johann Strauss Orchestra" in New York for an audience of over 13,000.
-In 2018 Matt was the solo piper for the Pulitzer Prize winning opera "Silent Night" with the National Opera at the John F. Kennedy Center for Performing Arts.
-Matt regularly appears as a guest soloist with the US Naval Academy Band and appears in US Naval Academy Public Affairs videos, which garner hundreds of thousands of views from around the world.
+Matt enjoys a busy schedule as the top-call piper in the Washington D.C. musicians' union.
+His high-profile performances include contracting and performing at both the Liberty and Freedom Presidential Inaugural Balls, which were broadcast live internationally on CNN, NBC, Fox News, and other major outlets.
+He has piped at the Canadian Embassy for the world-renowned Horatio Alger Foundation and was heard on Hockey Night in Canada, where he piped the eventual Stanley Cup Champion Washington Capitals into the stadium for the NHL's Stadium Series in Annapolis, MD.
+Matt also performed with Andre Rieu and his Johann Strauss Orchestra in New York for a live audience of over 13,000.
+Recently, Matt was featured as a piper for the Emmy Award-winning television event American Valor, which aired on CBS, NBC, ABC, and Fox.

-Matt proudly plays David Naill Bagpipes
+Matt proudly plays David Naill Bagpipes.

 Amazing Grace arr.
 Glenn Harriman